enpitsuLin/enpitsuLin/README.md

 - 🔭 I’m currently working on  my own [blog](https://enpitsulin.github.io/) which build with gatsby
 - 🌱 I’m currently learning modern front-end technology
-- 👯 I’m looking to collaborate on some simple open source project
+- 👯 I’m looking for some simple open source project which I will be able contribute to
 - 😄 Pronouns: enpitsu (which means pencil in japanese)

 ### Project: